andrewcannan/L-C-Photography/README.md

 <br><br>

 ## Accessibility
 The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/) was used to check the site conforms with high accessibility standards.
-Most pages show same warning for "redundant link" as the home nav item and brand both link to index.html, also shows two contrast errors for text over images which I believe to be a shortcoming of wave.
-Cannot analyze the images so pressumes the background is white.
+Most pages show same warning for "redundant link" as the home nav item and brand both link to index.html, also shows two contrast errors for text over images which I believe to be a shortcoming of wave not able to analyze images.
+Fallback color is set incase of image not loaded.
 <details>
 <summary>Homepage</summary>
 <br>